SathyaBhat/sathyabh.at/content/a-look-back-at-2025/index.md

   {{< fancybox "httpss://i.sathyabh.at/sb/weekly-notes" "sights-of-amsterdam-251005-1.jpg" "Sights of Amsterdam" "A look back at 2025" >}}

 **October:** Returning from my Amsterdam vacation, it was a relaxed re-entry with a Lucky Ali concert at the Sydney Opera House.
-The house hunt heated up significantly.
-We made our first offer on a property and attended our first-ever auction, where we were outbid.
+With our PR granted, we started thinking about our next milestone - purchasing our own house.
+The weeks and weekend went by fast.
+Our finances were approved and with that, we made our first offer on a property and attended our first-ever auction, where we were outbid.
 I also celebrated one full year of consistent strength training, having lost around 18kg and feeling fitter than ever.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "lucky-ali-concert-251012-1.jpg" "Lucky Ali at the Sydney Opera House" "A look back at 2025" >}}